 You can upload a picture to loads of features or functions on Classlist but the basic process remains the same:

 Crop and zoom your photo.
-You will now have the opportunity to crop/rotate/zoom your photo, letting you select the correct part of the picture.
+On your profile and posts you can crop/rotate/zoom your photo, letting you select the correct part of the picture.
+You can't edit photos uploaded to private messages.

 Click Save.
 Once you click Save or Post your picture will be uploaded.